Chapter 25 Empathy

 “Your kind values freedom?”

-“Oh yes, it is very important to our country, our people,” Whitney paused, “although it seems to me that adults don’t really want others to have freedom.”
+“Oh yes, it is suppose to be very important to our country, our people,” Whitney paused and thought about all the rules she had to adhere to in school and at home, “although it seems to me that adults don’t really want others to have freedom.”

 Mana wasted no time as she walked towards the crate, “Come child, there is no time to waste.”
 Mana’s urgency ushered Whitney forward.
 She nervously searched around her for other creatures that lurked in the dark.
 Mana lifted the crate and picked up the black robe designed with the dark orb.
 “Yes, this will do,” she indicated as much to herself as to Whitney.
 She picked up one of the poles next to the crate.
 “Come, we must hurry.”
 Whitney immediately followed her, careful not to step on Mana’s heels yet glad to have left the cave behind.

 “There will be danger, just as there has been since you entered our world.
 You must try to get the pantars to move.
 They have been abused for such a long time that inspiring them to join the male pantars will be difficult.
 I am sure that they will not turn on you, but you must be careful.”
-Whitney attempted to protest, “There is no other way.”
+Whitney attempted to protest, “There is no other way,” Mana conveyed sharply to Whitney knowing the child’s concern.
 Mana walked to the stone in front of the cavern where the pantars were held captive.
 She moved the stone with effort to reveal the adjoining cavern.
-She quickly went to the entrance of Cato’s lair and removed that circular stone from the entranceway.
-She left Whitney behind with only one final instruction, “Go!”
+With urgency she moved to the entrance of Cato’s lair and removed that circular stone from the entranceway.
+She left Whitney behind with one final instruction, “Go!”